pacaudj/nonogen/README.md

 # Nonogen

-The goal of this project is to have a website where a user can generate a nonogram and to play it online.
+The goal of this project is to have a website where a user can generate a nonogram and play it online.

 The website will be written in react.js and the api used to generate the nonogram is written in Go.